ASM4sh/data-engineering-zoomcamp/Homework1_Solution.md

 ## Question 2: Understanding Docker networking and docker-compose

 ### Task:
-> Given thedocker-compose.yaml, identify the hostname and port that pgadmin should use to connect to the postgres database.
+> Given the docker-compose.yaml, identify the hostname and port that pgadmin should use to connect to the postgres database.
 #### Options:
 - postgres:5433
 - localhost:5432